 We elected not to exercise our lease renewal option under the current terms for a master lease which expires on December 31, 2023.
-Pursuant to the master lease, we currently continue to lease 35 communities (1,468 units, or 2.8% of our consolidated units) and we will be required to make approximately \$15.4 million of cash lease payments for the twelve months ending December 31, 2023.
+Pursuant to the master lease, we currently continue to lease 35 communities (1,468 units) and we will be required to make approximately \$7.7 million of cash lease payments for the six months ending December 31, 2023.
+In August 2023, we entered into a new master lease agreement pursuant to which we will continue to lease 10 of such communities (458 units) following the expiration of the existing lease.
+The new lease contains a purchase option on the 10 communities which becomes exercisable at the beginning of the final lease year.
+The term of the new lease will expire on December 31, 2029, subject to earlier termination if we exercise the purchase option.
+The landlord has also agreed to make available a pool to fund costs associated with certain capital expenditure projects in connection with the new lease.